Sexual Harassment Affect on Mental Health

 Why Sexual Harassment is so Harmful

 It is clear why sexual violence or assault may lead to high stress symptoms but some people may wonder how an inappropriate comment or action may harm mental health.
-When someone experiences sexual harassment, depending on the individual, they may register the event as a trauma.
+When someone experiences it, depending on the individual, they may register the event as a trauma.
 Victims who are vulnerable to certain mental health problems may not process the event as easily as others and end up being traumatized.

 When a victim is harassed and does not know how to deal with the situation their body starts to become overwhelmed.
 They may be unaware that their body has registered the experience as a trauma and is unable to process the stress.
 Without help, victims can even start have physical symptoms in the aftermath including muscle aches, headaches or even high blood pressure.